chriswegmann/prometheon/README.md

-# prometheon
+## Prometheon
-Code for initial analysis of container data
+Code for initial analysis and cleaning of container data received from SkyCell.